alexjmarshall/custom-select/README.md

 # custom-select
 Custom select element generated with JavaScript.

-UpdateSelects() function removes a selected option from all other selects on the page.
+Selected option is removed from the option list of other Custom Selects on the page.